Reference

 Work with these herbs in your practice.

-Grimoire brings your full reference library into your daily craft — track your apothecary stock, build oil and incense recipes, and compose workings with the herbs you have.
+Grimoire brings your full reference library into your daily craft: track your apothecary stock, build oil and incense recipes, and compose workings with the herbs you have.

-Grimoire is now available on Android.
-Join the waitlist to be notified when iOS launches.
+Grimoire is available now on Android.
+Download it today, or join the waitlist to be first to know when it arrives on iPhone.